AbhinayaKrishna/Drug-Price-Prediction/README.md

 Those in bold are of peak interest.
 Although the identified columns are those of clear interest, I'll leave the remaining columns in the datasets as I continue exploring.

-I'll use the New Drug Application (NDA) Number to join the information from these three files before I begin cleaning and exploring the data.
+I used the New Drug Application (NDA) Number to join the information from these three files.

 The price (NADAC) dataset has 1M+ rows with 12 columns (though maybe only half of those will be useful).
 The patent (FDA Orange Book) dataset has roughly 55K rows with 27 columns (half of which could provide predictive power).